Cafeteria: History

 At the peak of the American cafeteria industry, many smaller chains likewise existed, sometimes located in and around a single city.
 The majority of these, such as Britling Cafeterias and Blue Boar Cafeterias, closed in the late 20th century.
-Southern California-based Clifton's Cafeteria closed its penultimate location in 2003, and its final location in 2018.
+Southern California-based Clifton's Cafeteria closed its penultimate location in 2003 and its final location in 2018.
+After entering restructuring in 2021, K&W Cafeterias closed all of its locations in December 2025.

-Two major American cafeteria chains continue to operate, on a lesser scale: Piccadilly in the southeast, and Luby's in Texas.
+Two major American cafeteria chains continue to operate on a smaller scale: Piccadilly in the southeast and Luby's in Texas.
 Another, Morrison's Cafeteria, survives as a single, Piccadilly-owned location in Mobile, Alabama, and a fourth, Bickford's in New England, converted to a non-cafeteria chain and closed all but one restaurant.

-Existing examples of smaller chains include MCL Restaurant & Bakery, with locations in Illinois, Indiana, and Ohio; S&S Cafeterias, in Georgia and South Carolina; K&W Cafeterias, in North Carolina and Virginia (a subsidiary of Piccadilly since 2022); Niki's in Birmingham, Alabama (one location remains); and the Jewish deli-style cafeteria Manny's in Chicago, Illinois (one location remains).
+Existing examples of smaller chains include MCL Restaurant & Bakery, with locations in Illinois, Indiana, and Ohio; S&S Cafeterias, in Georgia and South Carolina; Niki's in Birmingham, Alabama (one location remains); and the Jewish deli-style cafeteria Manny's in Chicago, Illinois (one location remains).

 Outside the United States, the development of cafeterias can be observed in France as early as 1881 with the passing of the Ferry Law.
 This law mandated that public school education be available to all children.
-Accordingly, the government also encouraged schools to provide meals for students in need, thus resulting in the conception of cafeterias or cantine (in French).
+Accordingly, the government also encouraged schools to provide meals for students in need, leading to the establishment of cafeterias or canteens (in French).
 According to Abramson, before the creation of cafeterias, only some students could bring home-cooked meals and be properly fed in schools.

 As cafeterias in France became more popular, their use spread beyond schools and into the workforce.
-Thus, due to pressure from workers and eventually new labor laws, sizable businesses had to, at minimum, provide established eating areas for their workers.
-Support for this practice was also reinforced by the effects of World War II when the importance of national health and nutrition came under great attention.
+Thus, due to pressure from workers and eventually new labor laws, sizable businesses had to, at a minimum, provide established eating areas for their workers.
+Support for this practice was also reinforced by the effects of World War II, when the importance of national health and nutrition came under scrutiny.